SidiqovAbbos/ConverterNumberToTJCurrency/README.md

 # ConverterNumberToTJCurrency
-Converting a Number to the Tajik Currency string
+Convert a number to Tajik currency string